Definition of Unearned Revenue

 Solution:

-In this case, 3 lots are yet to be delivered as of 01.02.2020.
-However, the payment for these 3 lots has already been made by the buyer to the seller along with the payment of the initial 2 lots.
-Since payment has been made in advance for the 3 lots, unearned income is required to be booked for these 3 lots.
+In this case, 3 lots are yet to deliver as of 01.02.2020.
+However, the payment for these 3 lots has already been made by the buyer to the seller, along with the payment for the initial 2 lots.
+Since payment has been made in advance for the 3 lots, unearned income must be booked for these 3 lots.

 - Unearned Income = 3 × $2,000